 🍆Notable ingredients in this recipe

-Indonesian bay leaves, or 'daun salam,' have a slightly bitter, almost tobacco-like and savory flavor and are used to add depth to dishes.
+Indonesian bay leaves have a slightly bitter, almost tobacco-like and savory flavor and are used to add depth to dishes.
 I know my description of it isn’t making it sound yummy, but it really does provide a wonderful flavor to broths and marinades.
 If you can’t get them, they can be substituted with standard or Indian bay leaves.

 Fresh turmeric, or 'kunyit' is a bright yellow root with a slightly bitter, earthy flavor.
 It can be substituted with turmeric powder which is readily available and almost definitely already in your spice cabinet!